RENEE MONTAGNE, Host:

 MICHAEL STEELE: Unidentified Man: How are you?

 STEELE: Look, you're still eating, man.
 Come on.

 GONYEA: Steele is as easy going as ever - polite, but not inclined to handicap his chances with a couple of reporters.

 STEELE: I've gotten out of the prediction business a long time ago.
 So, it's good seeing you guys.

 GONYEA: Thank you.
 Thanks.

-Mr. REID WILSON (Editor-in-Chief, National Journal's Hotline): There was a serious lack of funding here, because Michael Steele was not able to pull in the same kind of donations that the RNC has seen in previous years.
+REID WILSON: There was a serious lack of funding here, because Michael Steele was not able to pull in the same kind of donations that the RNC has seen in previous years.

-Ms. ANN WAGNER (Candidate, Republican National Committee Chairman): I still think it is the premier political institution in America, and would say even the world.
+ANN WAGNER: I still think it is the premier political institution in America, and would say even the world.
 And there are some things that it can and must do well, and especially during a presidential cycle year.

-Mr. SAUL ANUZIS (Candidate, Republican National Committee Chairman): I think clearly the first question will be whether or not we re-elect Steele.
+SAUL ANUZIS: I think clearly the first question will be whether or not we re-elect Steele.
 But I do think there's consensus for change.
-And I think we'll probably go I would not be surprised if we go five to six ballots.
+And I think we'll probably go - I would not be surprised if we go five to six ballots.
 And if some of the candidates have different strategies to stay in longer, it could go six, seven, eight.